-- Altitude means the height in metres above the Australian Height Datum where the building is to be constructed. - Required insulation can be installed under the roof cladding, above the ceiling lining or in a combination of both locations. - The Total R-Value of the roof and ceiling construction in Figure 3.12.1.1 is based on there being a roof space.
-If the roof space is filled, the roof space R-Value needs to be subtracted from the Total R-Value of the roof and ceiling materials. - The Total R-Value of the roof and ceiling construction in Figure 3.12.1.1(d) for tiled roofs are based on there being sarking-type material which would prevent ventilation of the roof space through the gaps in the roof tiles.
+- 1. The Total R-Value of the roof and ceiling construction in Figure 3.12.1.1 is based on there being a roof space.
+If the roof space is filled, the roof space R-Value needs to be subtracted from the Total R-Value of the roof and ceiling materials. - The Total R-Value of the unventilated roof and ceiling construction in Figure 3.12.1.1(c) for tiled roofs are based on there being sarking-type material which would prevent ventilation of the roof space through the gaps in the roof tiles.

-Typical construction:

-Figures 3.12.1.1, 3.12.1.3 and 3.12.1.4 provide examples of various roofs and ceiling, walls and floors.
-The Total R-Value required is achieved by adding the Total R-Value of the basic element, i.e. roof and ceiling, walls or floors, and the R-Value of any additional insulation incorporated in that element (described in Figures 3.12.1.1, 3.12.1.3 and

-- 3.12.1.4 as the "minimum added R-Value of insulation").
-The Total R-Value of the basic roof and ceiling has been determined by adding together the R-Values of the outdoor air film, roof cladding, roof airspace, ceiling sheet lining and internal film. - 2.
+- 1. Typical construction: - Figure 3.12.1.1 provides examples of various roof and ceiling construction.
+The R-Value of the required insulation is calculated by subtracting the inherent Total R-Value of the roof and ceiling construction from the Total R-Value in Table 3.12.1.1.
+The inherent Total R-Value of the typical roof and ceiling has been determined by adding together the R-Values of the outdoor air film, roof cladding, roof airspace, ceiling sheet lining and internal film. - 2.
 The Total R-Value of the roof and ceiling materials may need to be adjusted if other building elements such as sarking are also installed.
 For example, sarking or sheet insulation under tiles may change a roof space from "ventilated" to "unventilated". - 3.
-Thermal bridging:

-Irrespective of the framing material used, the minimum added R-Value specified in Figures 3.12.1.1, 3.12.1.3 and 3.12.1.4 is deemed to include the effect of thermal bridging created by framing members in situations other than described in 4.

-4. Thermal break:

-Because of the high thermal conductance of metal, a thermal break is to be provided where the ceiling lining of a house is fixed directly to the underside of the metal purlins or metal battens of a metal deck roof or where there is no ceiling lining.
-The purpose of the thermal break is to ensure that the thermal performance of this form of roof construction is comparable to that of a similar roof with timber purlins or timber battens.

-A thermal break may be provided by materials such as timber, expanded polystyrene strips, plywood or compressed bulk insulation.
+Thermal bridging: - Irrespective of the framing material used, the minimum added R-Value specified in Figures 3.12.1.1 and 3.12.1.3 and Table 3.12.1.4 is deemed to include the effect of thermal bridging created by framing members in situations other than described in explanatory note 4. - 4.
+Thermal break: - Because of the high thermal conductance of metal, a thermal break is to be provided where the ceiling lining of a house is fixed directly to the underside of the metal purlins or metal battens of a metal deck roof or where there is no ceiling lining.
+The purpose of the thermal break is to ensure that the thermal performance of this form of roof construction is comparable to that of a similar roof with timber purlins or timber battens. - A thermal break may be provided by materials such as timber, expanded polystyrene strips, plywood or compressed bulk insulation.
 The material used as a thermal break must separate the metal purlins or metal battens from the metal deck roofing and achieve the specified R-Value.
-Reflective insulation alone is not suitable for use as a thermal break because it requires an adjoining airspace to achieve the specified R-Value (see item 6).
+Reflective insulation alone is not suitable for use as a thermal break because it requires an adjoining airspace to achieve the specified R-Value (see explanatory note 6).

-For the purposes of 3.12.1.2(c)(ii), expanded polystyrene strips of not less than 12 mm thickness, compressed bulk insulation, and timber of not less than 20 mm thickness are considered to achieve an R-Value of not less than 0.2.
+For the purposes of 3.12.1.2(c), expanded polystyrene strips of not less than 12 mm thickness, compressed bulk insulation, and timber of not less than 20 mm thickness are considered to achieve an R-Value of not less than 0.2.

-5. Location of insulation:
+Location of insulation:

 The thermal performance of the roof may vary depending on the position of the insulation, the climatic conditions, the design of the house and the way in which it is operated.
-For example, insulation installed under the roof, rather than on the ceiling, of a conditioned house with a large roof space is less effective because of the additional volume of roof air space that would need to be heated or cooled.
+For example, insulation installed under the roof, rather than on the ceiling, of a conditioned house with a large roof space is less effective because of the additional volume of roof airspace that would need to be heated or cooled.
 Conversely, for an unconditioned house, the use of reflective insulation is more effective when placed directly under the roof.